 Step 1.
 Get rid of the traditional IVR

 As the customer describes the issue in their own words, the machine learning model listens and transcribes the call in real-time.
 Since the model is taught using previously recorded data, it knows which words and phrases are associated with specific customer issues – or reasons they’re calling.
 Based on the classification, the call is routed to the right agent the first time.
-And the model only gets better as it categorizes call event data, which is checked by a human in the loop of machine learning.
+And the model only gets better as it categorizes call event data, which a human checks.

 This significantly helps to improve customer experience as it decreases wait times and makes it possible for the business to prioritize particular clients, e.g. sales opportunities, customer retention, or technical failures.

 Call centers face problems of agent retention and costs of new staff training.
 As a business is trying to provide a better customer experience and fulfill the SLA’s, it needs to have a proper tool to support its agents.
 For example, the agent assist software helps agents to ask the right clarifying questions and give the right answers by following the conversation in real-time using enhanced customer-specific AI models.

 Agent assist tool works in combination with Conversational IVR, so when a client is connected to customer support, the agent already sees the transcription of the call and the most probable reasons for the contact classified by AI.
 The agent should simply follow the solution flow and read out the text.
 Check out the video below that demonstrates that in action.